What is FutureFeed?

 If farmers could supplement their feed with seaweed, this might just help with two of the biggest challenges of our time: fighting climate change and growing more food with fewer resources.

-In Australia, if we could develop a way to include seaweed feed in the Emissions Reduction Fund (as for dairy farmers), farmers might even be able to get carbon credits at the same time.
+In Australia, if we could develop a way to include seaweed feed in the Emissions Reduction Fund approved methodologies, farmers might even be able to get carbon credits at the same time.